Discover what’s new before everyone else:

 Marlow: Monaco’s new golden hour hotspot

-Monaco has a new golden-hour rendezvous and its name is Marlow.
-Located in the Carré d’Or, this restaurant is the latest project from the Giraudi Group, masterminds behind some of the Riviera’s most stylish dining spots.
-French architect Hugo Toro has created a space that glows.
+Monaco has a new golden-hour rendezvous: Marlow.
+Located in the Carré d’Or, this restaurant is the latest project from the Giraudi Group, the team behind some of the Riviera’s most stylish dining spots.
+In addition, French architect Hugo Toro has created a space that glows.
 Earthy terracotta, honeyed woods and sculptural wicker pendants cast soft shadows, echoing the play of light on the Côte d’Azur’s cliffs.
-Arched doorways frame glimpses of the sea and the breeze carries the scent of citrus and salt.
-It’s polished but playful, with a touch of undone elegance that invites you to stay awhile.
-The menu leans into fresh, coastal Mediterranean flavours with cosmopolitan polish.
-The wine list?
-A love letter to sun-soaked vineyards, with crisp whites and rosés begging to be sipped slowly as the afternoon melts into the evening.
+Meanwhile, arched doorways frame glimpses of the sea, and the breeze carries the scent of citrus and salt.
+The mood is polished yet playful, with a touch of undone elegance that invites you to linger.
+The menu focuses on fresh, coastal Mediterranean flavours with cosmopolitan polish.
+As a result, the wine list feels like a love letter to sun-soaked vineyards, offering crisp whites and rosés that beg to be sipped as the afternoon melts into evening.

 Marlow